TheCarsonWest/TheCarsonWest.github.io/test/content/Motion of Orbiting Satellites.md

  $ F_g = \frac{GMm}{r^2} $
 where  $ G $  is the universal gravitational constant ( $ 6.67 \times 10^{-11} \text{ N} \cdot \text{m}^2/\text{kg}^2 $ ).

-For a satellite in a stable circular orbit, this gravitational force provides the necessary [[Circular Motion]]'s centripetal force:
+For a satellite in a stable circular orbit, this gravitational force provides the necessary Circular Motion's centripetal force:
  $ F_c = \frac{mv^2}{r} $
 Equating these two forces allows us to derive key orbital characteristics.